YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 ## Who is making this promise?

 Interestingly, it is a mix of:
-- people with obvious conflicts of interest, or rather: a vested interest in making it sound too easy to drive adoption of **their "coding agent"** (I would call it a CLI coding assistant but that's not as fun) - certainly not [Boris Cherny and his 30 PRs a day](https://newsletter.pragmaticengineer.com/p/building-claude-code-with-boris-cherny) that yield [just top notch code](https://www.linkedin.com/posts/witbrock_a-colleague-just-pointed-to-the-presence-activity-7448829664585957376-AUuC/) and will do the same for you whatever your process, product or project is if you follow [these easy steps](https://alexdharris.substack.com/p/how-the-creator-of-claude-code-ships).
+- people with a vested interest in making it sound too easy to drive adoption of **their "coding agent"** (I would call it a CLI coding assistant but that's not as fun).
+This includes the highly publicized stories of [30 PRs a day](https://newsletter.pragmaticengineer.com/p/building-claude-code-with-boris-cherny) that yield [just top notch code](https://www.linkedin.com/posts/witbrock_a-colleague-just-pointed-to-the-presence-activity-7448829664585957376-AUuC/) if you follow [these easy steps](https://alexdharris.substack.com/p/how-the-creator-of-claude-code-ships).
+It is a metric that sounds impressive to a CFO but terrifying to anyone who has to maintain the resulting technical debt.
+High-volume output is not a proxy for high-quality engineering, yet it is being sold as the new standard for the AI-enabled developer.
 - managers, execs and visionaries who want to repeat it enough that it becomes a reality to which everyone has to catch up, also with a vested interest since it's setting unrealistic expectations of their engineers who actually have to use the tools and build things with them.
 - optimistic people who genuinely believe in the potential of these tools but lack the immersion necessary to understand what implementation of large-scale automation implies in terms of effort and investment.